Rakhav79/Ex.No.6/README.md

 | OpenAI    | naive      |     1.3 |      2.5 |     1 |
 | OpenAI    | persona    |     2.8 |      2.5 |   2.5 |

+# Conclusion:

+In this experiment, we compared the responses of two different language models, GPT-4o-mini and Cohere, to the same input question.
+The results showed that the models provided different answers, which indicates that each model has its unique way of generating text based on its training data and architecture.